-Dismissal and unfair dismissal outlines obligations and requirements when an employee is terminated.
+The Dismissal information page outlines obligations and requirements when an employee is terminated.

 Redundancy

 An employee is redundant when their employer has made a definite decision that they no longer wish the job the employee has been doing to be done by anyone.